sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Local_Data_Sources/Filesystem_Access_and_Storage.md

     * For the Windows platform, there is not size limit, and the data stored here will be ignored when a users backs up their storage to the cloud.

-The Ti.Filesystem.resourcesDirectory is read-only on a device, but is read/write in the simulator/emulator.
+{{% alert title="⚠️ Warning" color="primary" %}}The Ti.Filesystem.resourcesDirectory is read-only on a device, but is read/write in the simulator/emulator.{{% /alert %}}

 ### File operations